clbarnes/zarrs_conventions/README.md

 // At least one of uuid, spec_url, schema_url must remain true. builder.name(false).description(false);

-// The "zarr_conventions" field will be populated automatically
+// The list of zarr_conventions will be populated automatically
 // when conventional metadata is added. builder.add_nested(maybe_nested.unwrap()).unwrap();
 builder.add_prefixed(maybe_prefixed.unwrap()).unwrap();
 // For conventional metadata which can be represented either way,
-// you have to pick one when deserialising. builder.add_nested(maybe_either.unwrap()).unwrap();
+// you have to pick one when serialising. builder.add_nested(maybe_either.unwrap()).unwrap();

 // You can add arbitrary attributes